ambanmba/Office365-IPURL-Samples/README.md

 _Figure 21 – Setting the schedule trigger_

 Press save.
-Once you are happy that it's working, delete the recurrence trigger and change the trigger to be as per figure 4.
+Once you are happy that it's working, delete the recurrence trigger and change the trigger back to the RSS feed as per figure 4.

 ## Further considerations